SummaryRead the full fact sheet

 Treatment in hospital for poisoning

-If your child requires a trip to hospital, treatment there may include:
+If your child requires a trip to hospital, treatment may include:

 - an antidote (for some poisons).

 Poison-proofing your home

 The best protection against poisoning is to make sure that children do not have access to any poisons or medicines.
 Some safety tips include:

 - Check your home to make sure that all poisoning risks have been removed.
 Ask other people who care for your child, such as grandparents, to do the same.

 - Store all medicines in a locked cabinet.
 If you carry medicines in your handbag, make sure the bag is kept out of reach of children.

 - Store household chemicals such as cleaning or gardening products out of children’s reach, preferably locked away.

 - Avoid distractions when administering medicines and follow the dosing instructions on the label.
 Parents and carers should establish a ‘checking system’ with each other to avoid giving double doses of medicine to children.